uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 <h4>Telling your training provider about your disability when you apply</h4>

   <p>It’s up to you if you want to tell your training
-	provider about your disability.
-The main advantage of doing this is to let them put support in place.</p>
+	provider about your disability. </p>
   <p>information you give about your
 	disability is protected under the <a
 		href="https://www.gov.uk/data-protection/the-data-protection-act">Data